Post-Degree BSN Option

 Applicants with averages less than 70% will not be considered.
 Although coursework completed between January and April will not be used in the competitive admission average, the coursework will count toward admission and pre-requisite requirements, and you will be required to maintain a 70% average.

 Note that applicants should be in good health.
 Once accepted into the option, students are required to obtain Standard First Aid and CPR HeartSaver ‘C' AED or equivalent.
-Results of a criminal records check must be provided no later than June 30 of the year of their expected entrance date.
+Results of a criminal records check must also be provided.

 What courses are considered acceptable for fulfilling the required university level pre-requisites identified in the admission requirements?